 Rosebery's has Mistitled the Drawing by Stanley Roseman

-Roseman faults the West Norwood auction house for mistitling his drawing.
+Roseman confronts the West Norwood auction house for mistitling his drawing.

 "The word 'Study' infers that a work is just that - a study or draft as preliminary to a further composition realized, for example, in the medium of painting or engraving.
 My drawings on the monastic life are NOT studies.
-My drawings on the monastic life are autonomous works complete unto themselves.
+My drawings on the monastic life are autonomous works of art.

 "Peter Schatborn, Keeper of the Rijksprentenkabinet, Rijksmuseum, Amsterdam, states in reference to drawings as autonomous works: 'A monogram or signature gives the drawing a guarantee of authenticity, making it more a work of art in its own right, on a par with paintings and etchings.'

-"Did Rosebery's publish an image of my drawing with my signature eliminated so as to refer to the drawing as a 'Study' - and in so doing, attempt to lessen the value of the work.
+"Did Rosebery's publish an image of my drawing with my signature eliminated so as to refer to the portrait as a 'Study' - and in so doing, attempt to lessen the value of my work on the monastic life.

 "The websites stanleyroseman-monasticlife.com and stanleyrosemandance.com state in texts written by my colleague Ronald Davis: 'Roseman's drawings, depicting a diversity of subjects in a variety of drawing materials, are autonomous works, complementary to his paintings, sculptures, and engravings.'